-The European arrest warrant ("EAW") is a simplified cross-border judicial surrender procedure which applies in the European Union for the purpose of prosecution or executing a custodial sentence or detention order.
+The European arrest warrant ("EAW") is a simplified cross-border judicial surrender procedure which applies in the European Union for the purpose of prosecution or executing a custodial sentence or detention order; it the flagship instrument of mutual recognition in European criminal law.

 The aim of the EAW is to ensure that open borders and free movement in the European Union are not exploited by those seeking to evade justice: it is considered the most successful instrument of judicial cooperation in criminal matters in the Union, even if there are many concerns about its not proportionate use (see Fair Trials 2021 report) and the protection of fundamental rights of the requested person.